FdSc Payroll Management (UK Payroll)

 You can find information on how to apply for a student loan on the University of Lincoln’s dedicated page.

 When applying for a student loan for the FdSc Payroll Management (UK Payroll), you will be asked for the name of the Institute.
-Please state the 'University of Lincoln', not the CIPP, on your application form.
+Please state the 'University of Lincoln', not the IPPE, on your application form.

 We suggest you contact the University of Lincoln team before completing the student loan application to obtain the correct information.